-Increasingly people come here for the relaxing beach resorts, but most are drawn by the crystal clear water and unbelievably good scuba diving and snorkeling.
+The Solomon Islands are made up of six major islands and more than 900 smaller islands, which are spread out to the east of Papua New Guinea and north of Australia.
+Travelers come here for the relaxing beach resorts, but most are drawn by the coral atolls, mountain peaks and crystal clear water with unbelievably good scuba diving and snorkeling.

-Without getting into too much detail, just know The Solomons is a melting pot of various ethnicities, and they don't always get along.
-One group or another is always unhappy, and they don't mind expressing it with a protest, which often turns into a riot, which sparks looting and general lawlessness.
+The Solomons is a melting pot of various ethnicities, and not all of these cultural groups get along.
+When one cultural group is unhappy, they like to show their frustrations via protests, which often turn into riots, which then sparks looting and general lawlessness.

-It's been a lot better recently, but best to avoid all protests and public gatherings anyway.
+Avoid all protests and public gatherings.
 Keep an eye on local media reports (or ask hotel staff) about potential conflict.
 Trouble brews quickly here.

 Honiara is also the crime capital of The Solomons, and wealthy-looking visitors are often a target.
-Leave the expensive watches and expensive jewellery at home.
+Leave the expensive watches and expensive jewelry at home.

 Don't walk around the streets alone at night (best to go with a group or a guide), and give the early morning jog a miss.